 The River Black at Station 2 (downstream) was taken from a location where the depth of the water was approximately 30-40cm.
 The sample was taken downstream of the confluence of the River Black with another stream that joins it from the west.
 The stream width is less than 2m here and the substrate consists of pebbles and cobbles.
-The level of silt in the stream was moderately low and confined to the stream bed underneath the stones and cobbles.
-The flow on the day was moderately fast.
-The water was clear, there was no turbidity or evidence of excessive algal growth.
-The sample was taken from suitable riffle and glide type habitats.
+There was a moderately high level of silt, the water from the stream downstream of the treatment plant discharge pipe was coloured and highly turbid compared to the water coming from the stream from the west.
+There was also a notable amount of sewage fungus suspended in the water and on the stones.

-Station 2 (downstream of the discharge) was also dominated by Group C taxa and they comprised over 98% of the total faunal assemblage.
-Baetis rhodani was the most common taxon in the sample, and it dominated at 68% of total fauna.
-Gammarus duebeni and diptern larvae from the Simuliidae family were also common.
-The most sensitive Group A taxa were absent from this sample, whilst Group B taxa were scarce.
-This group was represented mostly by cased caddis from the Limnephilidae family.
-Group D taxa were present in the sample in small numbers and they were mostly represented by the water louse Asellus aquaticus and leeches from the Erpobdellidae family.
+Station 2 (downstream of the discharge) was also dominated by Group C taxa and they comprised over 69% of the total faunal assemblage.
+Gammarus duebeni, Baetis rhodani and Chironomidae larvae were the most common taxa in the sample.
+The most sensitive Group A taxa were absent from this sample, whilst Group B taxa were scarce and represented entirely by cased caddis from the Limnephilidae family.
+Group D taxa were common in the sample and they were mostly represented by the water louse Asellus aquaticus and leeches from the Glossiphoniidae family.
+Group E taxa, which are extremely tolerant of pollution, were common in the sample and represented by the genus Chironomus.

-Overall, based on the relative abundance of these indicator groups and the overall occurrence of Group C taxa in excessive numbers, this station was assigned a Q3, i.e., poor status.
+Overall, based on the relative abundance of these indicator groups and the overall proportions of Groups C, D and E, this station was assigned a Q2-3, i.e., poor status.